SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 Running this script will print the message `1 is equal to 1`.
 You can use the `case` statement to match strings as well as integers and regular expressions.

-Several test conditions exist in `bast`, such as:
+Several test conditions exist in `bash`, such as:

 - `-eq` for equality
 - `-ne` for inequality